kathleenjo/example1/documentation/03-How-to-See-Signs-of-Life.md

     - **Power** – Displays the amount of power in the battery and whether the device is plugged in or not.
     - **Environment** – Displays temperature data from the temperature sensor and other sensors, like the pressure sensor.
     - **I/O** – Displays the input / output information for the kit.
 This includes whether your IoT Device is connected to WiFi, whether or not the LED is on or off, and more.
-    - **Cellular** – Displays the speed at which the data is being transferred from the kit and the number of cell towers the kit has to transfer data to.
+    - **Cellular** – Displays the speed at which the data is being transferred from the kit and the number of cell towers the kit has to transfer data to.<br><br>(screenshot)

-(screenshot)

-9. For this document, the section we care about the most is I/O.
+9. For this document, the section we care about the most is **I/O**.

 ## Step B - Turn on the IoT Developer Kit
 1. Plug in the USB-C to USB-A to a power source.
 We recommend plugging it into the Modem USB-C Debug port.<br><img src="https://user-images.githubusercontent.com/60194531/170146594-aa063ff9-b3b8-4457-ab0d-a36300145686.png" width="450"><br>